 Jesus is talking to His disciples, and it’s an everyday illustration He uses.
 Night is coming, and the small house is in getting dark, and then the master of the house takes and trims the lamp and brings it in.

-Does he put it under a bowl, which would hide the light?
-Does he hide it under the bed, which would dim the light?
-Or does he put it on the lampstand, which would display the light for all?
-He could do any of these, but the real purpose is to light the house.
+What do we do with the lamp?
+Does we put it under a bowl, which would hide the light?
+Do we hide it under the bed, which would dim the light?
+Or do we put it on the lampstand, which would display the light for all?
+We could do any of these, but the real purpose is to light the house.

 It is very important that we understand what Jesus is saying here.
-Jesus is the light and His word of the kingdom is light.
-And because Jesus is the Word, I think we can safely say that the lamp here is the Word of God, just like the seed in the previous parable, Psalm 119:105.
+Jesus is the light, John 8:12, and His word of the kingdom is light.
+And because Jesus is the Word, John 1:1 / John 1:14, I think we can safely say that the lamp here is the Word of God, just like the seed in the previous parable, Psalm 119:105.

 Jesus is saying you don’t take a lamp and light it and put it under the bed or put it under a bowl.
 The whole purpose of having the lamp is to put it on the lampstand and let it shine.
 He’s saying that God hasn’t revealed to them these incredible truths about Himself in order for them to hide them.